anashank/snakeCHIPcorrelation/README.md

+# snakeCHIPcorrelation
+Snakemake pipeline that creates correlation plots(like heatmaps,scatterplots) using deeptools. `multiBamSummary` to calculate required pairwise correlations.
+Refer the following link for more deatils (https://deeptools.readthedocs.io/en/develop/content/example_usage.html)

 # Before running
-In the `config.yaml` file you should include details of samples to be analyzed and parameters for obtaining the required plots using deeptools.
-Refer deeptools documentation for further details.
+In the `config.yaml` file you should include details of samples to be analyzed and neccessary parameters for obtaining the required plots using deeptools.
+Refer deeptools documentation on how this has to be done for your specific requirements.

 ### Dependiencies